1. Where do we advertise

 through ordering to receipt of goods/services and payment of

-BTP currently uses an eProcurement system for the management of
+systems.
+We currently uses an eProcurement system for the

 6. What other efficient procurement initiatives does BTP